-In this group of experiments, the periodic real-time systems were randomly generated and used as the test cases.
-These systems consist of five periodic tasks, with task periods randomly chosen in the range of [10,50]ms, and deadlines assumed to be equal to their periods.
+In this group of experiments, the periodic real-time tasks were randomly generated and used as the test cases.
+These systems consist of five periodic tasks, with task periods randomly chosen in the range of [10, 50]ms, and deadlines assumed to be equal to their periods.
 We assumed that the actual execution time of a job is normally distributed between its best case execution time (BCET) and worst case execution time (WCET), with BCET/WCET = 0.4.
 We examine the performance of the above techniques for systems with different utilizations.
 Based on the utilization bound for periodic task set with five periodic tasks, i.e., $U = 5(2^{1/5} - 1) = 0.74$, we divide utilization ranging from 0.0 to 0.7 into intervals of length 0.1.
 Within each interval, we randomly generated no less than 10 periodic task sets.

-For the processor model used for this group experiments, similar to [15], we assumed the processor voltage is continuously variable, and adopted the same threshold speed and sleep state power as that used in [15], i.e., $s{th} = 0.41$ and $P{sleep} = 50\mu W$.
-We conservatively assumed that the power consumption when processor is idle comes only from the leakage power consumption, which is computed according to the model in [25].
-We also made a conservative assumption that it takes only 1ms for the processor to be put into the low leakage mode even though the actual time can be much longer [9].
-The shut-down energy overhead consists of two parts: the leakage energy consumption during the shut-down process, which was computed based on the power model in [25], and the fixed energy overhead to flush/restore the cache contents, which we used $483\mu J$ according to [15].
+For the processor model used for this group of experiments, similar to (Jejurikar, 2004b), we assumed the processor voltage is continuously variable, and adopted the same threshold speed and sleep state power as that used in (Jejurikar, 2004b), i.e., $s{th} = 0.41$ and $P{sleep} = 50 \mu W$.
+We conservatively assumed that the power consumption when processor is idle comes only from the leakage power consumption, which is computed according to the model in (Martin, 2002).
+We also made a conservative assumption that it takes only 1ms for the processor to be put into the low leakage mode even though the actual time can be much longer (Intel PXA250, 2002).
+The shut-down energy overhead consists of two parts: the leakage energy consumption during the shut-down process, which was computed based on the power model in (Martin, 2002), and the fixed energy overhead to flush/restore the cache contents, which was set to $483\mu J$ according to (Jejurikar, 2004b).

-For approaches DVS, DVSND, and DVSSD-FP, we used VSLP [31] to find the unconstrained job-level DVS voltage schedule.
-This heuristic was chosen instead of the optimal algorithm [30] because the FP DVS problem is NP-Hard while the computation complexity of VSLP is much lower ($O(N^3)$).
+For approaches DVS, DVS-ND, and DVSSD-FP, we used VSLP (Quan, 2001) to find the unconstrained joblevel DVS voltage schedule.
+This heuristic was chosen instead of the optimal algorithm (Quan, 2002) because the FP DVS problem is NP-Hard while the computation complexity of VSLP is polynomial ($O(N^3)$).
 The optimal algorithm is not practical for systems with a large number of jobs.
-On the other hand, VSLP [31] cannot be applied for DVS-DP approach.
+On the other hand, VSLP (Quan, 2001) cannot be applied for DVS-DP approach.
 DVS-DP computes the delay for the task set based on the worst case timing analysis, which is not possible if different jobs from the same task have different worst case execution times.
-We hence used the task-level DVS scheduling algorithm (i.e. [35]) to find the DVS schedule in this approach.
-To dynamically reclaim the system resource when real-time jobs finish earlier than their worst case execution times, we adopted the technique in [34] for its simplicity, i.e., we prolonged the execution of a real-time job to its deadline or next arrivals of new jobs (whichever is the earliest) when it is the only job in the ready queue.
-To be overall energy efficient, the processor speed will never be set below the threshold speed when dynamically reclaiming run-time slack.
+We hence used the task-level DVS scheduling algorithm (i.e. (Shin, 2000)) to find the DVS schedule in this approach.
+To dynamically reclaim the system resource when real-time jobs finish earlier than their worst case execution times, we simply prolonged the execution of a real-time job to its deadline or next arrivals of new jobs (whichever is the earliest) when it is the only job in the ready queue.
+To be overall energy-efficient, the processor speed will never be set below the threshold speed when dynamically reclaiming run-time slack.

-Figure 4.
-The average idle intervals by three different approaches for synthesized task sets.
+Figure 4: The average idle intervals by three different approaches for synthesized task sets.